brevzin/cpp_proposals/2996_reflection/reflection.md

   [This can include instantiations which have been explicitly requested ([temp.explicit]).]{.note5}

-  [The contexts from which instantiations may be performed are determined by their respective points of instantiation ([temp.point]{.sref}), and may be further constrainted by other requirements in this document. ]{.addu}
+  [The contexts from which instantiations may be performed are determined by their respective points of instantiation ([temp.point]{.sref}).]{.addu}

-  [[For example, a constexpr function template specialization might have a point of instantation at the end of a translation unit, but its use in certain constant expressions could require that it be instantiated from an earlier point ([temp.inst]).]{.note}]{.addu}
+  [[Other requirements in this document can further constrain the  context from which an instantiation can be performed.
+For example, a constexpr function template specialization might have a point of instantation at the end of a translation unit, but its use in certain constant expressions could require that it be instantiated from an earlier point ([temp.inst]).]{.note}]{.addu}

   The definitions of the required templates are located.
 It is implementation-defined whether the source of the translation units containing these definitions is required to be available.